mvysny/mvysny.github.io/_posts/2021-4-8-cached-vaadin-routes.md

 java.lang.IllegalStateException: Can't move a node from one state tree to another.
 If this is intentional, first remove the node from its current state tree by calling removeFromTree
 ```

-A: Yes, you must call `route.getElement().removeFromTree();` for some mystery reason otherwise Vaadin Flow will complain.
+A: Yes, if using `RouteSessionCache` (WHICH YOU SHOULDN'T), you must call `route.getElement().removeFromTree();` to cleanly detach the component from the previous UI.
+Note that this is a very bad idea, also see [Issue #9376](https://github.com/vaadin/flow/issues/9376#issuecomment-1807618311) for more details.